-44 Refers to the price (or value) of the commodity when sold by the farm which would result in double-counting of benefits.
-To accomplish this, the IMPLAN model was modified so that the forward-linked sectors are assumed to make no purchases from the local crop and dairy sectors.
-45
+IMPLAN model prior to analyzing the final demand for these forward-linked sectors.
+These changes are to avoid calculating twice the economic benefits of crop, cattle and dairy production that are used as inputs to forward-linked sectors, which would result in double counting of benefits.
+To accomplish this, the IMPLAN model was modified so that the forward-linked sectors dependent on crop (cattle and dairy) are assumed to make no purchases of local crops (cattle and dairy).56